 What courses can I take to get the Certificate?

 The certificate program is a 15-credit, non-degree program.
 The courses are offered in the College of Health Sciences Departments of Occupational Science & Technology, Communication Sciences and Disorders, and School of Education Department of Exceptional Education.

 Students are required to take Introduction to Assistive and Rehabilitation Technology and a Capstone course.
 They choose 3 electives from a list in the areas of Assessment and Intervention.
-More information regarding qualifying courses is available at the Graduate School ATAD Certificate Program webpage or in the program information brochure.
+More information regarding qualifying courses is available in the UWM Academic Catalog or in the program information brochure.
 Please refer to the schedule of classes for the most up to date course offerings.

 How much does the Certificate Program cost?